Yandex Cloud

 • Is Karapace's endpoint constant or does it vary depending on the broker?

-• What parts of database management and maintenance does Managed Service for Apache Kafka® handle?
+• What is the role of Managed Service for Apache Kafka® in database management and maintenance?

 • How do I track message loss in an Apache Kafka® topic?